The New Kingdom: When ancient Egypt was the ancient world's undisputed superpower

 © History Skills

-Modern historians assume that the Hyksos originated somewhere in the middle east and introduced the war chariot into Egypt.
+Modern historians assume that the Hyksos originated somewhere in the middle east and brought with them new technologies, such as the war chariot into Egypt.

 While pharaonic power was decentralised during the 17th century BC, the Hyksos built a power based around the Egyptian city of Avaris, from which they attacked the Egyptians to the south.

 One of the most famous was a man known as Kamose.
-During his very short reign of around 5 years, Kamose was able to invade Hyksos-controlled regions of Egypt, even reaching to Avaris.
+During his very short reign of around 5 years, Kamose was able to invade Hyksos-controlled regions of Egypt, even reaching to Avaris itself.

-After Kamose's death, Ahmose I, completed the counterattack and forced the last Hyksos leaders out of Egypt.
+After Kamose's death, Ahmose I (who reigned from 1550 to 1525 BC) completed the counterattack and forced the last Hyksos leaders out of Egypt.
 They had been in Egypt for over 100 years.

 The 18th Dynasty

-Ahmose I was the first pharaoh of a new ruler dynasty, known as the 18th Dynasty.
-The rulers of this dynasty become some of the most prosperous and powerful in Egyptian history.
+Ahmose I was the first pharaoh of this new dynasty, known as the 18th Dynasty, and its rulers would be some of the most prosperous and powerful in all of Egyptian history.

-They would continue to grow Egypt's power through successful military conquests and would fund some of Egypt's most famous monuments.
+Each one continued to grow Egypt's influence through successful military conquests which, in turn, funded some of Egypt's most famous monuments.

-The city of Thebes would become the most important location in Egypt during this time, as pharaoh's chose to build new palaces there and invest in the massive temple complex of Amun, called Karnak.
+Also, during this time, the city of Thebes became the most important location in Egypt, as pharaohs chose to build new palaces there and invest in the massive temple complex of Amun, called Karnak.

-Under the rule of Ahmose's successor, Amenhotep I (who ruled from around 1514 to 1493 BC), the pharaohs would also begin having their burial complexes built on the western bank of the Nile River at Thebes.
+Under the rule of Ahmose's successor, Amenhotep I (who ruled from around 1514 to 1493 BC), the pharaohs began building their burial complexes on the western bank of the Nile River at Thebes, rather than in grand pyramids at Giza, as they did in the Old Kingdom.

-There was a naturally occurring valley in that location, which was ideal for the construction of royal tombs.
+The naturally occurring valley in this new location was ideal for the construction of royal tombs.

 This area became known as the Valley of the Kings.